AnthonyCalandra/modern-cpp-features/CPP11.md

 ```

 ### Final specifier
-Specifies that a virtual function cannot be overridden in a derived class or that a class cannot be inherited from.
+Specifies that a function cannot be overridden in a derived class or that a class cannot be inherited from.
 ```c++
 struct A {
   virtual void foo();